-To begin our journey together we must first get an assessment of where your body is at in the process of healing itself.
+As a Chiropractor in Lakewood, OH, we must first begin our journey together with an assessment of where your body is at in the process of healing itself.

 Everything you have been taught about your body is not wrong, it just may not be completely right.

 However weird that may sound this paradox is more true than you can ever believe.

 Defined, a paradox is the act of comparing similar objects or ideas, which on the surface appear as similar, however when deeply observed, they reveal unexpected and often captivating truth.

 Once you discover that truth, you can never look at your world the same way.

 The most pressing and honest paradox that rules your body is this: “You may not have what you think you got.”

 Chiropractors, orthopedic surgeons, physical therapists, athletic trainers, massage therapists, etc. will all take the person suffering from low back pain at face value.